Froese Psychological Services

 • Provide clarity as to why you may be struggling

-• Understand ones personal strengths
+• Understand personal strengths

 • Identify next steps for supports